Lady Bulldogs defeat Ripley in straight sets

 Adams led the Bulldogs with 13 assists and 24 digs.
 Hughes was also instrumental in the digs department with 20.

-The division has quite a log-jam at the top with New Albany on top at 4-1.
-Corinth is next at 3-1-1 followed by Ripley at 4-2.
+New Albany went on to defeat Corinth 3-0 on Saturday, creating quite a log-jam at the top of Division 1-4A with New Albany on top at 5-1.
+Corinth is next at 3-2 followed by Ripley at 4-2.